 by Lisa Papp

-Madeline Finn and Star are back—and now Star is old enough to become a therapy dog.
-Will our beloved team be able to pass the test?
+Madeline Finn and Star are back!
+Now Star is old enough to become a Therapy dog, but will our beloved team pass the test?
 A beautiful tale of empathy, perseverance, and connection from award-winning author-illustrator Lisa Papp.

-Madeline Finn and Star are off to Walker Oaks, a retirement community where Star will take his tests to become a therapy dog.
-Accompanied by Mom, Mrs. Dimple, and Bonnie, she and Star make their way through a variety of challenges and meet several new friends.
+Madeline Finn and Star are off to Walker Oaks, a retirement community where Star will take his tests to become a Therapy Dog.
+Accompanied by Mom, Mrs. Dimple, and Bonnie the library dog, she and Star make their way through a variety of challenges and meet several new friends.
 But Madeline Finn can’t stop thinking about an elderly man in a wheelchair who never smiles.
 Is there something she and Star can do to help?

-A companion to the Lisa Papp’s best-selling books Madeline Finn and the Library Dog and Madeline Finn and the Shelter Dog, this heartwarming story explores the therapy dog training process and provides a realistic and appealing example of a young person making a difference in her community.
+Author-illustrator Lisa Papp’s heartwarming, empathetic story explores the therapy dog training process and provides a realistic and appealing example of a young person making a difference in her community.

 Publication Date: 9/1/2020